izakp/django_simple_json_rpc/README.md

 ### TO DO:

-- notifications to return no response
+- Notifications return '{"jsonrpc": "2.0", "result": null}' (As per specification, notifications should return no response.)